© Copyright – 2017 – Athletics Illustrated

 But for elite athletes running up to at least the marathon, according to Stellingwerff, one will still need CHO.

-“Ketogenic diet will probably decrease ELITE performance all the way past the marathon, not just mid-D. As for elites, the marathon is still run at 85 to 90% of VO2max or >90 to 95% CHO oxidation, and running economy/efficiency is highlight correlated to marathon performance,” added Stellingwerff.
+“Ketogenic diet will probably decrease ELITE performance all the way past the marathon, not just mid-D. As for elites, the marathon is still run at 85 to 90% of VO2max or >90 to 95% CHO oxidation, and running economy/efficiency is highly correlated to marathon performance,” added Stellingwerff.

 Stellingwerff isn’t the only exercise scientist who is not sold on the ketogenic diet.
 Ross Tucker, publisher of The Science of Sport website doesn’t like Noakes’s sudden shift away from the scientific process.

 Tucker is a well-respected scientist who ironically studied under Noakes.